LAMPLIGHT FEATHER, INC.

 (click on picture to view ostrich feather catalog items)

-Lamplight Feather offers a wide range of ostrich feathers, ostrich plumes , and ostrich nondu (nandu) in both natural and dyed styles.
-These beautiful feathers are widely used for decor, decoration, millinery supplies, hat feathers , mask making, costume and theater production and craft projects .
-Lamplight Feather offers many ostrich related items.
+Lamplight Feather offers a wide range of ostrich feathers for sale: ostrich drabs and plumes in a variety of colors and lengths, spads, mini feathers, and hand trimmed ostrich nondu (nandu) in both natural and dyed styles.
+These beautiful feathers are widely used for decor, decoration, millinery supplies, hat feathers, mask making, costume and theater production and craft projects.
+Lamplight Feather also stocks many ostrich related items.
 Ostrich feather fringe in deluxe and economy lengths, 2 ply , 4 ply , 6 ply and 8 ply ostrich feather boas and theater quality ostrich feather fans are some of the other ostrich feather products that we carry.

 Types of Ostrich Feathers